 I hate to inform you that I live in an America more dominated by mass media than you could ever imagine.
 Think of people watching boxes with screens that transmitted images constantly.

 Think of those boxes as delivering sound with the images.

 Think of those boxes telling people what to read, what to listen to, what to buy, how to look...

 I mean, you've got a case that you're media dominated too - Thoreau and Emerson are poweful, seductive voices telling people that the Good is easily had, it's just a matter of attitude and belief.
 They're waging war on religion while fields fill up with blood by those waging war for freedom. - And those waging war aren't doing it b/c it's merely about attitude and belief. -

-Where I will suggest to you the media is most dominant and most problematic - because we watch stories on the boxes, because we physically are attracted to what we see and hear, our whole notion of love is manufactured and sold to us.
+Where I will suggest to you the media is most dominant and most problematic - because we watch stories on the boxes, because we physically are attracted to what we see and hear - is in our whole notion of love being manufactured and sold to us.